karl-cardenas-coding/dynamodb-local-example/README.md

 ```

 ## Compiling Binary
-Once you have the required change to `Model` strcut all that is required for you to compile the binary for the operating system you need it for.
-If you have Go installed in your environment, simply execute the `go build` command.
+Once you have the required change to `Model` struct all that is required for you is to compile the binary for the operating system you need it for.
+If you have Go installed on your environment, simply execute the `go build` command.

  I have included build commands for the most common operating systems.
 Should you need to compile for other opearting systems please visit the Golang documentation for the proper `GOOS` and `GOARCH` [values](https://golang.org/doc/install/source).